Open Sky CCHS Adventure Camp2026-03-31T23:42:08+02:00

 Unfortunately, as it is a historic residence, the castle is unable to offer fully accessible and barrier-free spaces.

-Reaching the bedrooms and dining hall requires navigating stairs, and the terrain, especially outdoors, is uneven (gravel, large stones, slopes, and steps).
+Reaching the bedrooms and dining hall requires taking stairs, and the terrain, especially outdoors, is uneven (gravel, large stones, slopes, and steps).

 We regularly welcome people with mobility, manual dexterity and balance difficulties, but we are currently unable to accommodate wheelchair users.
 For further details, please contact us at info@associazionecampobase.org